-Anyone may choose to report misconduct that they suspect or know of to the Director.
+Suspicion reports: Anyone may choose to report to the Director misconduct that they suspect or know of.
 Our employees are required to report any serious misconduct.
+Once suspected misconduct is reported, the following will happen without undue delay.

-If the Director receives a report about suspected participant misconduct by you, the Director perform, or have one or more other people perform an initial investigation of available information.
+Initial Investigation: If the Director receives a report about suspected misconduct by you, the Director will do, or have one or more other people do, an initial investigation of available information.
 Those other people may be our staff members or other people.
 If others do the initial investigation, they will report the findings to the Director.
 The Director will then decide whether the matter is serious enough that a formal meeting is appropriate.
 The Director will also decide whether, due to possible risk, you should be excluded from some or all of our activities (possibly including placement) until the matter is resolved.

-If the Director decides that the misconduct is not serious enough to warrant continuing to a formal meeting but be lieves it is likely that misconduct did occur, the Director may ask you to speak with the Director or someone else about the conduct.
+Formality Decision: If the Director decides that the alleged misconduct is not serious enough to warrant continuing to a formal meeting, but believes it is likely that misconduct did occur, the Director may ask you to speak with the Director or someone else about the conduct.

-If the Director decides that the misconduct is serious enough to warrant continuing with a formal proceeding, then the Director will arrange the proceeding or have another person conduct the proceeding.
+Meeting If the Director decides that the misconduct is serious enough to warrant continuing with a formal proceeding, then the Director will arrange the proceeding or have another person conduct the proceeding.
 That other person might be one of our employees or someone else.
 You would be notified of the misconduct that is suspected, and given a reasonable opportunity to select suitable scheduling of meetings.
 If practical, a single meeting will be held.
 However, if conflicting schedules of invitees make a single meeting impractical, multiple meetings may be scheduled.
 Any meetings will be by recorded video session.
 The person arranging the meetings may choose to invite any witness to all or some of the meeting.
 You would be given the opportunity to request that specific witnesses be invited.
 Those people will be invited if doing so seems reasonably likely to make the outcome more fair or improve relevant fact finding.
 You may choose to also invite a support person to be with you.
 That can be a legal advisor or anyone else you want.
 You may request the opportunity to speak to the support person privately during the meeting, and that will be allowed as long as it is not significantly disruptive.
 Others may choose to not speak on your behalf at the meeting.
 We cannot generally require invited witnesses to be part of the meeting or answer questions.
 However, our employees are required to participate if invited.
 You are not required to participate in the meeting, but the person conducting the meeting may choose to consider your failure to participate in making decisions.